amilajack/project-checklist/README.md

 Using standard code conventions and infrastructure lowers the barrier for people that want to contribute to your project.
 This sometimes translates to more contributors over time because initial contributors sometimes become long term contributors

 - [x] Don’t use meaningless variable names or examples
-- [x] Provide examples at are going to be similar to what users will use your library for
+- [x] Provide examples that are going to be similar to what users will use your library for
 - [x] If you are making an assertion library, don’t make examples like so:
   - [x] Bad: foo = checkIsUsername(a)
   - [x] Better: username = checkIsUsername(user.username)
 - [x] All examples should be standalone
 - [x] A lot of users copy and paste examples just to see if they can get your project working.
 Having examples that can be copy and pasted and gotten working will lower the barrier to new users
-- [x] In projects are too complex to have standalone examples, at the least they can have standalone environments that they can run their examples in.
+- [x] In projects that are too complex to have standalone examples, at the least they can have standalone environments that they can run their examples in.
 Docker, for example, can be used to implement this well.
 Users can spin up a docker container and run their examples in the container instead of spending time getting their own environment set up

 ## ️📣 Spread the Word